Conference Registration Forms

 Dana Pettus is a Behaviour Therapist who works with children and youth on the Autism Spectrum.
 In her 5 years in this role, she has learned to use the science of behaviour analysis to more effectively teach children, their parents and other therapists under her supervision.
 She feels that teaching should be tailored to each learner and that the science of behaviour analysis can be used to help everyone learn more effectively.

 Both days of the 2018 conference will be held at the Lakeshore Campus of Humber College in Etobicoke Ontario (west end of Toronto).
 A lovely location by the lake, this college is easily accessible by car from the Gardiner Expressway, QEW and highway 427 or by TTC.
-A block of rooms at an Etobicoke hotel will be made available.

 Students are welcome to participate in a workshop day on November 10 to work with outstanding teachers.
 Instruction will be offered to the students in group classes and play-ins.
 Students will also be placed in a music enrichment class (Creating an opera, drumming, fiddling, or an orchestra for senior string students.)
 Children will also have the opportunity to create special crafts.
 Parents will enjoy a parent talk with acclaimed Suzuki pedagogue, Ed Sprunger, the author of Helping Parents Practice who will share in his talk “resistance” a unique perspective as a psychotherapist and musician.